Sniper Ghost Warrior Contracts

 Sniper Ghost Warrior Contracts is a tactical shooter stealth video game developed and published by CI Games.
-It is the fifth entry of the Sniper: Ghost Warrior series and is the sequel to Sniper Ghost Warrior 3.
+It is the fifth entry of the Sniper: Ghost Warrior series and the sequel to Sniper Ghost Warrior 3.
 The game was released worldwide on 22 November 2019 for Microsoft Windows, PlayStation 4 and Xbox One.
 It received fairly positive reviews from critics, with some reviewers calling it an improvement over its predecessors.
-A sequel, titled Sniper Ghost Warrior Contracts 2, was released on 4 June 2021.
+A sequel titled Sniper Ghost Warrior Contracts 2 was released in 2021.

 Gameplay

 Unlike its predecessor Sniper Ghost Warrior 3, Sniper Ghost Warrior Contracts uses mission-based gameplay, instead of focusing on open world format.
 The game offers five sizable maps, allowing players to complete a total of 25 missions with open-ended contracts.

 The game features a skill tree, redesigned from Sniper Ghost Warrior 3, that contains four tiers, which can be unlocked tier-by-tier by spending money.
 It features new "contract tokens", that come from main objectives, "challenge tokens" that can be acquired by accomplishing extra challenges, and "intel tokens" are collectables or bounties, with all of them being a must in getting access to higher tier skills and great damage weapons and loadouts.